Get Video Assessment

 This has direct implications for your branding.
 Because branding is nothing other than systematised trust.

 Before someone meets you, they have googled you.
 Visited your website.
 Maybe looked at your LinkedIn profile.
 And in those moments, an image forms.
-Not rationally — emotionally.
-Not consciously — instinctively.
+Emotionally, not rationally.
+Instinctively, not consciously.

 The question is: what image?